Business Succession Planning for Small Business Owners in Massachusetts

 and Wait-and-See Buy-Sell Agreements

 A BSA is commonly structured in one of three general formats: An Entity BSA, a Cross-Purchase BSA or a Wait-And-See BSA.
 Under an Entity BSA, the business entity itself agrees to purchase the interest of a business owner.
+This is commonly called a redemption agreement (stock redemption, partnership or LLC interest redemption agreement).
 Conversely, under a Cross-Purchase BSA, the business owners agree to purchase one another’s interests.
+When there are very few owners, this cross-purchase agreement can be very valuable, as it will provide the surviving owner with an income tax step-up basis on the business entity purchased.
 The Wait-And-See BSA gives the entity a first option to purchase the interest before the remaining business owner(s).
+The wait and see approach is a valuable tool to give a second look at what may be the most efficient manner to pass or transfer a business interest.

-Some common options to fund the purchase obligation under a BSA include the use of personal funds, creating a sinking fund in the business itself, borrowing funds, installment payments and insurance.
-Of these options, only the insured option can guarantee complete financing of the purchase from the beginning.
-Accordingly, a proper BSA will include both disability buy-out insurance and life insurance.
+Some common options to fund or provide cash for the purchase obligation under a BSA include the use of personal funds, creating a sinking fund in the business itself, borrowing funds, installment payments (promissory notes), and life insurance.
+Of these options, only the insurance option can guarantee complete financing of the purchase from the beginning.
 Since the health of the business owner determines their insurability, any delay in acquiring appropriate coverage could be fatal to the success of the BSA and, with it, the survival of the business itself.